roserbatlleroca/MusGO_framework/projects/README.md

 2. **You disagree with a current classification** — You believe a category's score or justification is inaccurate or outdated.

-#### How to Proceed
+#### How to proceed?

-1. **Open an issue** explaining:
+1. **Open an issue** detailing:
    - The **model name** and YAML file.
    - The **specific category (or categories)** you'd like to update.
    - The **reason for your proposal**, with clear references (e.g., links, publications, repo updates).

-2. **Review and Discussion**
-   - The repository maintainers will review the issue.
+2. **Review and discussion**: The repository maintainers will review the issue:
-   - If the proposal is valid, one of two things will happen:
-     - Maintainers will **update the YAML file directly**, or
-     - You will be invited to **submit a pull request** with your proposed changes.
+   - If the proposal is valid, maintainers will **update the YAML file directly** or you will be invited to **submit a pull** request with your proposed changes.
+   - If there are **questions, missing information, or doubts**, or if the maintainers **disagree with the proposed change**, they will **respond in the issue thread** to clarify concerns and open a discussion.
+   - You may be asked to provide **additional context or evidence**, and suggestions may be revised **collaboratively** before being accepted or rejected.

 3. **Resolution**
    - Once confirmed, the updated evaluation will be merged into the leaderboard.
-   - Credit for the contribution will be reflected in the commit or PR history.
+   - Credit for the contribution will be reflected in the commit and PR history.

 ---